Water Quality Testing: Laboratory Services

-Water samples collected by ADE consultants are taken back to our own in-house laboratory for testing.
-ADE’s Sydney Laboratory Services is NATA accredited for the majority of chemical tests commonly required for water quality assessments.
-For full scope of NATA acredited test methods check the NATA scope accreditation.
+ADE partners with ISO 17025 NATA accredited laboratories to provide high quality analytical testing services for water quality assessments.
+Water samples collected by ADE consultants are taken to our partner NATA accredited laboratory, Sydney Laboratory Services, who are accredited for the majority of chemical tests commonly required for water quality assessments.

 Testing the temperature helps determine the rate of biochemical reaction in an aquatic environment and indeed whether they are able to occur at all.
 If the water temperature is too elevated, this can limit the water’s ability to hold oxygen and decrease organisms’ capacity to resist particular pollutants.

 Measures the acidity of water.
 Most aquatic organisms are only able to survive within a pH range of 6 to 8.

 Chloride is usually present in fresh and salt water.
 However, its levels can be exacerbated as a result of minerals dissolving and industrial pollution.

 Measures the total of all non-carbonate salts dissolved in water.
 Measuring groundwater salinity indicates how salty your topsoil may become if the watertable rises.

 Measures the amount of oxygen dissolved in water.
 Without this, aquatic life is unable to conduct cellular respiration and is thus a key indicator of water health.